TANZANIA BIKE RIDE

 Take on the challenge of a lifetime and cycle around the base of Mount Kilimanjaro all in aid of WeSeeHope!

-*** In light of the current outbreak of coronavirus, we have made the decision to postpone our Tanzania Bike Ride until a time when such events and travel are viable again.
+*** In light of the current outbreak of COVID-19, we have postponed our Tanzania Bike Ride until a time when such events and travel are viable again.
 Thank you so much to everyone who has shown interest in taking part – if you have any questions at all, please don’t hesitate to get in touch with our Fundraising Coordinator, Jess at Jess@WeSeeHope.org.uk ***

 To be confirmed